infi-coder/infibench-redirect/index.markdown

               We leave the exploration of other hyperparameters as the future work.
             </p>
             <p>For score computation, we treat each question equally with one point each.
+              <b>Since the question frequency largely follows the Stack Overflow distribution, this score can be explained as how well the model responds to Stack Overflow questions.</b>
               Given 270 questions in the benchmark, the full score is 270, and we by default report the percentage score (achieved score divided by the full score which is 270).
               The one point for each question can be further decomposed into a few scoring points within each question.
               For example, a question may contain four keywords with weights 2, 1, 1, and 1 each.